RaspberryPiFoundation/lesson_format/README.md

 }
 ```

-You can find a full list of translations [in the en-GB.language file](https://github.com/CodeClub/lesson_format/blob/master/assets/languages/en-GB.language).
+You can find a full list of translations [in the en-GB.language.sample file](https://github.com/CodeClub/lesson_format/blob/master/assets/languages/en-GB.language.sample).

 ## Themes